An E.N.T. doctor explains what can cause a bad odor after you blow your nose.

 “This alone can cause a bad odor from the nose, but can also lead to higher incidences of sinus infections.

 “Chronic sinus problems don’t present with fever or congestion, but may simply present with fatigue, pressure over the cheeks and forehead, and a bad odor in the nose after blowing.”

 Is there a remedy ?

 Dr. Silvers explains, “A natural sinus wash like a neti pot can be very helpful if the sinuses are the cause.”

-Your local drug store carries neti pots, and you can also buy sinus rinse solutions that comes in a packet.
+Your local drug store carries neti pots (sinus rinse device), and you can also buy sinus rinse solutions that come in a packet.
 If this doesn’t solve the problem, Dr. Silvers says:

 “…then see your doctor or your ENT for a nasal/sinus exam and a culture.
 A child with a bad nasal odor may have a chronic adenoid infection or a foreign body in the nose (especially if there is mucous draining from only one side).”